geethaguruju/geethaguruju/README.md

 - 👋 Hi, I’m @geethaguruju!!
 - I’m interested in learning new technologies!!
 - I’m currently learning Machine Learning & Artificial Intelligence.
-- I’m looking to collaborate on projects.
+- I’m looking to collaborate on projects .
 - I can code in languages like python,C/C++,java,Javascript,php and familiar with frameworks like Node.js,Angular Js, Django(python).
 - You can reach me through email-geethaguruju@gmail.com